Option Price involves two components – Intrinsic Value of Option and Option Premium.

 Then there are more mathematical factors, known as Option Greeks, which have effect on the Option Premium.

 Factors Affecting Option Prices

 Several factors affect the Option prices.
+These factors decide how the Options are priced.
 You should be very clear about them.
-These are the things you must consider before you decide to go for Option Trading.
+You must consider them before you decide to go for Option Trading.

 Underlying Security Price

 Change in market price of an underlying security has direct effect on Option Price.
 That is the main theme for playing with Options for speculative traders.

 When the market price of underlying security increases, the Call Options Premiums increase while the Put Options Premiums decrease.

 On the other hand,when security price decreases, the Put Options Premiums increase while the Call Options Premiums decrease.